MichaelDeyev/web-shop/README.md

-# web-shop
+# web-shop application
-Backend for web shop
+This is backend apllication building on microservice arcitecture using Spring boot, PostreSQL, Liquibase, Kafka and Docker